-2. You can automate, measure and report on your customer service efforts
+2. Automate, measure and report on your customer service efforts

-If you rely on an “old-fashioned” spreadsheet to track customer issues and responses, what do you do when your CEO or Managing Director asks for statistics on how your customer service department is performing?
+If you rely on an old-fashioned spreadsheet to track customer issues and responses, what do you do when a colleague asks for statistics on how your customer service department is performing?

-3. Acknowledge every customer request with an automated responses
+3. Acknowledge every customer request with an automated response

-With customer service software, you can set up and send an automated response for every request that has been received.
-One of the key findings from our Customer Service Benchmark Report was that only 10% of companies use automated responses, according to our own Customer Service Benchmark Report.
+With the customer service software, you can set up and send an automated response for every request that you receive.
+Unfortunately, only 10% of companies use automated responses, according to our own Customer Service Benchmark Report.

 An automated response can include the unique reference number, customer support opening times and a link to your FAQs or knowledge base.
 In fact, an automated response might even nudge the customer into solving the issue on their own!

-4. You can route customer requests to the right person the first time, every time
+4. Route customer requests to the right person the first time, every time

-What do you do when you receive a service request that you are not quite sure how to deal with, what do you do?
+What do you do when you receive a service request that you are not quite sure how to deal with?

-You could ask the customer to contact a different department, or ask him to hold while you transfer him, but this means that he has to repeat the same information again.
+You could ask the customer to contact a different department, or ask them to hold while you transfer them to another agent.
+All this means that they’ll have to repeat the same information again.
 Sometimes even multiple times to several different people!

-With customer service software you can also get help by re-assigning a request to your colleagues.
-They’ll get a notification with a full view on a customer profile and the issues they experience.
-This way the customer needs to contact you only once and get the best solution without needless forwarding.
+The customer service software also allows to re-assign a request to your colleagues.
+They’ll get a notification with a full view on a customer profile and the issues they’ve experienced.
+This way the customer can contact you only once and get the best solution without needless forwarding.

-When it comes to providing best in class customer service, speed is an obvious approach.
+When it comes to providing best in class customer service, speed is an important criterion.

-A benefit of customer service software is that you can upload and use pre-written email support templates to help you save time and respond quickly.
+One of the benefits of customer service software is that you can upload and use pre-written email support templates to help you save time and respond quickly.
 So, instead of typing up your entire terms and conditions in each email or repeating the same explanations time and again, you can simply select the pre-written response from your templates and insert it into your email.

 It’s a common practice for customer support agents to keep a list of pre-written templates.
 However, each agent has a different tone of voice.
-By using templates from inside customer service software, you can ensure that all responses are well-written, informative and use the same tone of voice – resulting in a fast and high quality response.
+By using templates that are stored inside the customer service software, you can ensure that all responses are well-written, informative and use the same tone of voice – resulting in a fast and high quality response.

-6. All customer support information kept in one place
+6. Keep all customer support information in one place

 Customers dislike being kept on hold!